pankajsa/hello-perf/README.md

 # hello-perf
-High performance client that consumes messages from a queue and publishes to a topic.
+High performance client that can be used as a skeleton to create the Microservices.
+It produces a series of messages and publishes to a topic, consumes the same from a persistent queue, and then sends the response to another topic.

-Test client generates random data and publishes it to the queue.
+The number of messages, message size and the steps in the pipeline (publish/consume/respond) are configurable.
+By default the three steps run in the same JVM, but it can be started separately as well.

 # How to run the client
 Clone the repository and use gradle to build and run it.